 An IPO is an initial public offering, when a company makes its shares available for public trading, and it’s quite different from an acquisition.
-IPOs are synonymous with entering a new market, while an acquisition is typically when a larger company takes over a smaller target company.
+IPOs are synonymous with entering the public market, while an acquisition is typically when a larger company takes over a smaller target company.

-What does IPO mean vs. an acquisition?
-When a company applies for an IPO, it entering into the traditional process to be listed on a public exchange and get funding from individual investors.
+What does IPO mean vs. an acquisition for investors?
+When a company applies for an IPO, it enters into the traditional process to be listed on a public exchange and get funding.
 In an acquisition, or takeover, the target company may not survive — or it may thrive, but only as part of the newly combined organization.

 Investors contemplating companies at these two different stages would do well to think through the benefits and risks.